ziplab/QTool/doc/classification.md

   b. `pact` for PACT

   c. `dorefa` for DoReFa-Net.
-Besides, additional keyword of `lsq` for learned step size, `non-uniform` for FATNN.
+Besides, an additional keyword of `lsq` for learned step size, `non-uniform` for FATNN.

   d. `xnor` for XNOR-Net.
-If `gamma` is combined with the `xnor` in the keyword, a separated learnable scale coefficient is added (It namely becomes the XNor-net++).
+If `gamma` is combined with the `xnor` in the keyword, a separated learnable scale coefficient is added (It becomes the XNor-net++).

 - Keyword (structure control):